JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/01-Basic-FP-Data-Types/03-List.md

 # List

-Rather than using `Array` to store multiple instances of some type, FP programmers usually use `List`.
+Rather than using `Array` to store multiple values of some type, FP programmers usually use `List`.
 Why?
 The former is not recursive-friendly whereas the latter is.

 Understand the upcoming definition using this diagram:
 ```